stackhpc/terraform-aufn/README.md

-# Minikube Lab Environments

-Need to run a workshop using Minikube?
-This repo will spin up all the bare metal resources you need with minikube installed and ready to go.

-# KVM versus VirtualBox

-Currently, the nodes are setup to use KVM but VirtualBox support can be enabled.
-KVM is currently being used in order to support Kata containers.

-# Running Kata Containers in Minikube
+# Kata on Packet

-[minikube](https://kubernetes.io/docs/setup/minikube/) is an easy way to try out a kubernetes (k8s) cluster locally.
+Wouldn't it be nice if you could use `kata` under `minikube` to get an easy out of the box experience to try out Kata?

+Here is how to use a Packet bare metal host to run `kvm` via `minikube`, and then utilise nested virtualisation to get `kata` VMs to run under `minikube`.

+# Software Components

-It utilises running a single node k8s stack in a local VM.
+[minikube](https://kubernetes.io/docs/setup/minikube/) provides the virtualization to run a single node Kubernetes stack in a local VM.

 [Kata Containers](https://github.com/kata-containers) is an OCI compatible container runtime that runs container workloads inside VMs.

-Wouldn't it be nice if you could use `kata` under `minikube` to get an easy out of the box experience to try out Kata?
-Well, turns out with a little bit of config and setup that is already supported, you can!

-Here is how I got this running, using `kvm` on my local machine to get `minikube` up, and then utilise nested virtualisation to get `kata` VMs to run under `minikube`.

-## prereqs
+## Prerequisites

 You need to have a machine that can support nested virtualisation.
 I used an `i7` laptop that had virtualisation enabled in the BIOS and was running Fedora 29.